 Having an appropriately sized and properly credentialed staff is critical for us.
 Accordingly, we have adopted a staff development focus to encourage mentoring, cross-training and new skills development within our organization.
 We maintain extensive bidders lists of qualified contractors for our capital projects and maintenance activities.
-However, both improved market conditions and aging infrastructure across the United States are having an adverse effect on the availability of qualified crews.
+However, both a tighter labor market and aging infrastructure across the United States are having an adverse effect on the availability of qualified crews.